axelerant/engg-handbook/content/docs/behaviors/ownership.md

 ---
-title: We own everything in our world
+title: Own everything in our world
 weight: 1
 description: As an engineer, our work doesn't end once we have written the code.
 We are responsible for the working of our code and everything that it touches.
 ---